List of Burnley F.C. records and statistics: Honours and achievements

-Burnley won their first honour in 1883, when the team won the Dr Dean's Cup, a knockout competition between amateur clubs in the Burnley area.
+Burnley won their first honour in 1883, when they won the Dr Dean's Cup, a knockout competition between amateur clubs in the Burnley area.
 The club turned professional by the end of 1883, and was one of the twelve founder members of the Football League in 1888.
-Burnley reached their first major final in 1914, when they reached the FA Cup Final and beat Liverpool 1–0.
-Burnley have been champions of England two times, in 1920–21 and 1959–60, and have won the Charity Shield twice, in 1960 (shared with Wolverhampton Wanderers) and 1973.
-The side have competed in one of the four professional levels of English football from 1888 to the present day, and are one of only five teams—and were the second—to have won all four tiers, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
+Burnley reached their first major final in 1914, beating Liverpool 1–0 in the FA Cup final.
+Burnley have been champions of England two times, in 1920–21 and 1959–60, and have won the Charity Shield twice, in 1960 and 1973.
+The side have competed in one of the four professional levels of English football from 1888 to the present day.
+They were the second, and are one of only five teams to have won all four tiers, along with Wolverhampton Wanderers, Preston North End, Sheffield United and Portsmouth.
 Burnley's honours include the following: